Illustrious-Online/cc-mudjacking/README.md

 # CC Mudjacking - Professional Concrete Lifting Services

 A modern, responsive website for CC Mudjacking, a professional concrete lifting and foundation repair company.
-Built with Next.js 15, Chakra UI, and Supabase authentication.
+Built with Next.js 15 and Chakra UI.

 ## 🏗️ About